What Is Dynamic Routing and What Are The Benefits - Qiling

 What Is Dynamic Routing

-Dynamic routing is an advanced technique of finding the ultimate path for the data to transfer over a network.
-Overall, in this process, a router can easily transmit data via various routes and reach its target end based on circumstances at that time of communication paths.
+Dynamic routing is an advanced technique that finds the ultimate path for data to transfer over a network, allowing a router to transmit data via various routes and reach its target end based on changing circumstances at the time of communication paths.

 Advantages and Disadvantages of Dynamic Routers